About Front Range Woodturners

 Special Notices

-• I’ve added a new FORMS tab (above) where you’ll find all of our forms in one spot (Group Buy, Membership, Gallery, etc).
+• The FORMS tab (above) has all of our forms in one spot (Group Buy, Membership, Gallery, etc).

-• Our next Group Buy is in July, with pick up at the August meeting.
+• The next Group Buy is in October with pickup at the November meeting.

-• Did you renew your membership?
-We have a new online form if you want to pay with credit card or PayPal.
-If you want to pay with check you can still fill out an eForm and mail it in.
-Click on FRW Membership Info (top of the Home page), and fill out the Current Member Renewal Online Form.
+• You can renew your 2025 membership using our online form if you want to pay with credit card or PayPal.
+If you want to pay with check you can fill out an eForm and mail it or bring to a meeting.
+Click on FRW Membership Info (top of the Home page), or the Forms tab and fill out the Current Member Renewal Online Form.

 Upcoming Events